oaspiazu/dwm_openBSD/README.md

 bar_height: https://dwm.suckless.org/patches/bar_height/

 ---
+TO-DO:

 There's a little issue with the st terminal if you have transparency enabled.
 When you go in monocle mode (fullscreen), you can see the rest of the windows of the tab in the background.
 The solution is probably in this patch:https://dwm.suckless.org/patches/clientopacity/ .
-Before uploading the changes, some work is needed to compile it as it does no compile with swallow applied.
+Before uploading the changes, some work is needed to compile with uploaded source (as it does not compile yet with swallow enabled).

 The last patch will be probably the scratchpad.